Nathnath95/Scripter/README.md

   - Bluetooth device microphones are also compatible to be used in the app.

 - **GEMINI AI API**
-  -Integrates a GeminiAI API where certain functions sends prompts to the AI along with the recorded audio.
+  - Integrates a GeminiAI API where certain functions sends prompts to the AI along with the recorded audio.
 In return, the AI sends back information based on the recorded speech.

 - **FILE MANAGEMENT & ACCESSIBILITY**
-  -Recorded scripts are saved locally which can be viewed, edited, deleted, and transferred.
+  - Recorded scripts are saved locally which can be viewed, edited, deleted, and transferred.
-  -The files have exclusive accessibility where users can only view the recordings they had saved.
+  - The files have exclusive accessibility where users can only view the recordings they had saved.

 - **BLUETOOTH CONNECTIVITY & FILE TRANSFER**
-  -The mobile application can connect to a selected Bluetooth device and use its microphone to create recordings.
+  - The mobile application can connect to a selected Bluetooth device and use its microphone to create recordings.
-  -Bluetooth is utilized when transferring recordings to other devices.
+  - Bluetooth is utilized when transferring recordings to other devices.

 - **TEXT-TO-SPEECH**
-  -When generating and viewing the scripts, a text-to-speech feature is available.
+  - When generating and viewing the scripts, a text-to-speech feature is available.

 - **HANDS-FREE FUNCTIONALITY**
   - The application's microphone can automatically be opened by just saying a keyword.